In the Netherlands, there are several numbers you will most likely encounter when running a business:

-When you register with the Chamber of Commerce KVK, you are given a KVK number and (unless you register as a sole proprietor) an RSIN number.
-You are also issued with a VAT number.
+When you register with the Netherlands Chamber of Commerce (KVK), you are given a KVK number and (unless you register as a sole proprietor) an RSIN number.
+The Dutch Tax Administration will provide you with a BTW number for VAT purposes.
+Sole proprietors and partnerships also receive a BTW-id, a VAT identification number.
 And, if your company owns or trades shares or derivatives on the stock exchange, you also need a Legal Entity Identifier, or LEI number.
-A short explanation of all these numbers is in order.
+Note: freelancer and zzp'er are not legal structures in the Netherlands.
+Most freelancers and zzp'ers who register at the KVK, do so as a sole trader.

 What is an RSIN number?